SWEG-2014-EC-Batch/THE-IT-CROWD/README.md

 Our goals include fostering a collaborative environment, sharing learning resources, showcasing our projects, and providing community support.
 Together, we can create a vibrant and productive learning space where we can explore C++ programming concepts, collaborate on exciting projects, and expand our programming capabilities.

 ## Folder Structure
+Main folders included in our repositry includes:

+1.FoP-I(Fundamentals of programming 1)
+  Includes subfolders for our past semester Activities, Homeworks and Projects individually commited by our team members.
+  The subfolders included are:
+    Meseret Bolled
+    Michail Addis
+    Michael Getu
+    Michail Siameregn
+    Mikiyas Alemayehu Mekonen
+    Mikiyas Alemayehu Gebrewold and
+    PROJECT
+        -Project-I
+        -Project-II
+    Here you will find every worksheet questions, classroom activites, Homeworks and Projects in each subfolders except the PROJECT folder where it has two sections Project-I and Project-II.

+2.FoPII(Fundamentals of programming 2)
+  This folder inludes subfolders where our current Activities, Homeworks and Projects are commited individually by our team members.
+    The Subfolders included are:
+         Meseret Bolled
+         Michail Addis
+         Michael Getu
+         Michail_Siameregn
+         MichaelWorkineh
+    Currently each subfolders are sectioned with Homework 1, Homework 2 and Class Activities.

 ## Contributing and Usage
  # Contributing